CatAustinHawkins/GamesProductionTerm1-Vixen-Valley/README.md

-# Vixen Valley
+## Vixen Valley

+### **Description**

+Vixen Valley is a 3D Isometric Puzzle Platformer, solve the puzzles by using the correct elements and configure the world around you.
 You are a fox.
 Restore order and recollect your tails to shape the world around you,  stance switch and manipulate elements to build an idyllic world.
-Vixen Valley is a 3D Isometric Puzzle Platformer, solve the puzzles by using the correct elements and configure the world around you.
-____

 The player has four elements - Animal, Plant, Water, and Fire.

 The Animal element gives the player the ability to bark - scaring away birds.